Your Competition Can Be Your Best Teacher

 Once you’ve assessed your competition, here are two next steps to consider:

-- Find out why people prefer your company over the competition.
 Knowing your business is receiving positive (or negative) reactions is helpful, but the bigger question to consider is why is your business getting those reactions?
 Is it pricing?
 Customer service?
 Financing?
 Turnaround times?
 Discovering and capitalizing on this information can boost your revenue — and your reputation.

-- Give dealers what they want.
 Even a modest amount of research will reveal what potential and current dealers care about.
 Is it deep industry expertise?
 More product training?
 Attractive consumer financing options?
 Zero in on the top two or three customer “wants” and make sure you deliver on them — every time.
 You’ll set yourself apart and reinforce your commitment to excellent customer service.